Health and Happiness Tips: Beliefs, Placebos, Health and Happiness

 Does it help me?

-So if you’re thinking about you know jumping from a great height and imagine you can fly without wings, then that is probably not a useful belief, but if you’re thinking ‘you know what I think if I try something new I’ve got a really good chance of finding my way through it’ then that’s a much more useful belief.
+So if you’re thinking about jumping from a great height and imagining you can fly without wings, then that is probably not a useful belief, but if you’re thinking ‘you know what I think if I try something new as I’ve got a really good chance of finding my way through it’ then that’s a much more useful belief.